UBBGDSC/git-essentials/src/exercise-1/push-work-to-github.md

    git status
    ```

-3. When you reload the repository on GitHub, you should see the `README.md` and `hello_world.txt` files that you just pushed there from your local machine.
+3. When you reload the repository on GitHub, you should see the `README.md` and `gdsc.txt` files that you just pushed there from your local machine.